-The idea is that you won’t have a mount pile of dirty laundry to wash or to iron before you go for delivery.
-Basically, you want to minimize the amount of house work you’ll have to do after birth.
-Although we know that house work never ends.
+The idea is that you won’t have a mounting pile of dirty laundry to wash or to iron before you go for delivery.
+Basically, you want to minimize the amount of housework you’ll have to do after birth.
+Although we know that housework never ends.
 But at least you’ll come home with the baby into a decently clean and tidy house.

 This post contains affiliate links.
 If you click and shop via any link, I may earn a small commission without extra cost to you.
 Click disclosure for further info.

 The list of essential things you need to get for yourself (mom):

 - Nighties/pajamas with a front opening so that it will be easy for you to nurse your baby